tkareine/hackers-tiny-slide-deck/README.md

 ```

-The contents of each slide get wrapped in a `<div>` tag, with css class
+The contents of each slide get wrapped in a `<div>` tag, with style
-`htsd-slide`.
+class `htsd-slide`.
 Every slide will have that as the base class.
-In addition,
+In
-slides may have additional modifier classes; read below for more.
+addition, slides may have additional modifier classes; read below for
+more.

 You can utilize the base class (`htsd-slide`) and modifier classes
 (`htsd-slide--modifier`) for custom styling.